Do Go On - 425 - The WWI Christmas Truce

 Because we don't know the topic.

-you have to put in first and last name.
+And to give you an example, you have to put in first and last name.

 I've put in mine.

-So I think this is gonna rule.
+So I think this is going to rule.

-I think we found you a unique name.
+I think we found your new nickname.

 That is, yeah.

-Dave, you want to go one for one here?
+All right.
+So, Dave, you want to go one for one here?

-Gus's name is Bell's Marshmallow Lips.
+Gus's name is Bell's marshmallow lips.

-That is not an elf name, that's a porn star name.
+That is not an elf name.
+That's a porn star name.

 Oh, holy shit, that's fantastic.